icyleaf/halite/README.md

 end

 # Add to adapter list (optional)
-Halite::Logging.register "custom", CustomLogger.new
+Halite::Logging.register "custom", CustomLogging.new

-Halite.logging(logging: CustomLogger.new)
+Halite.logging(logging: CustomLogging.new)
       .get("http://httpbin.org/get", params: {name: "foobar"})

 # We can also call it use format name if you added it.